 He has a lifelong interest in both science and religion, subjects he explores from his woodland cabin in Floyd County, a passive solar cabin he built with his wife Jackie 20 years ago.

-Fred First, Secretary
+Fred First, Author, Photographer, Biologist

 Fred gives voice to the beauty of Floyd.
 His two books, A Slow Road Home and What We Hold in Our Hands have received acclaim.
 He has aired more than 30 NPR radio essays and written regular columns for two local papers.
 His photographs appear widely in such publications as Blue Ridge Country, Appalachian Voice and his photo-blog, Fragments from Floyd.
 He is a past board member of the Jacksonville Center for the Arts and participates in a number of committees related to tourism and natural resource use in Floyd.
 He has also served as associate professor of biology at Wytheville Community College, then as a physical therapist before turning to a writing career.

 A founding member of SustainFloyd’s Board of Directors, Haden was instrumental in organizing the SplitRail Eco-Fair and the 350.org event in SustainFloyd’s nascent years.
-He began serving as Secretary starting in 2009 and also serves on the organization’s Development Committee.

 Haden and his wife, Rose McCutchan, own and operate Red Rooster Coffee Roaster, a business dedicated to producing high quality organic coffee through sustainable practices in downtown Floyd.
 Haden’s passion for the community and his desire to create economic development through sustainable practices has driven him to become an advocate for small business, farms and artists in Floyd.
 He has past served on the board at the Jacksonville Center and is currently a board member and the Treasurer of Blue Cow Arts, the non-profit affiliate of Across the Way Productions (Floyd Fest.)